 While you may not be ready to construct an introduction or conclusion, this three-part structure should be at least suggested in your plan.

 For more about essay structure, see The Learning Centre's essay writing guide

 A plan should include some indication of the sources you might use to RESEARCH the topic.

 Make a few notes about how each main point might be developed.
-Consider and if possible, specify the evidence you might draw on and which texts you might refer to.
+If possible, specify the evidence you might draw on and which texts you might refer to.
 Jot down titles, authors, page numbers etc.